 A New Frame

-Children labeled with ADHD are often pathologized for what may be a different kind of attention—one that seeks, explores, and discovers across multiple channels simultaneously.
+Those labeled with ADHD are often pathologized for what may be a different kind of attention—one that seeks, explores, and discovers across multiple channels simultaneously.
 Years of working with teachers and kids has led to understanding that this is not a deficit, but may actually represent distributed attention rather than disordered.

 Observations from the BELONGING.LIFE education projects have shown that children as young as five demonstrate improved focus and behavioral self-regulation simply through playing Teamplay Ground, a game where kids as young as 3 years of age accept responsibility for the social dimension of their learning environment.
 While anecdotal, these behavioral changes endure, findings suggesting that Mereon-based experiences may support the rebalancing of attention, potentially without pharmaceutical intervention.